When is comes to road bike wheelsets, the Shimano WH lineup is a classic that has stood the test of time.

 • Shimano WH-RX-31.
 Upgrading to Shimano’s Road Sport line gets you low spokes and (especially in the case of the RX31) compatibility with disc brakes, something that is more important than it used to be.
-It will also cost you significantly more money; the RS20 (and its new version, the RS21) commonly retails a little more than the R500, and the RS 30 is usually a step-up price-wise.
+It will also cost you a little more money; the RS20 (and its new version, the RS21) commonly retails a little more than the R500, and the RS 30 is usually a step-up price-wise.
 Find it here.

 • Fulcrum Racing 5.
 With retail pricing falling somewhere between $350 and $400, this entry-level Fulcrum wheelset is much pricier than the R500.
 Reports of poor weld quality and excessive rim flex, especially under heavy riders, are common, casting doubt on whether this low-end wheel is worth the extra money